General Electric: Corporate affairs

-In 1959, General Electric was accused of promoting the largest illegal cartel in the United States since the adoption of the Sherman Antitrust Act (1890) in order to maintain artificially high prices.
+In 1959, General Electric was accused of promoting the largest illegal cartel in the United States since the adoption of the Sherman Antitrust Act of 1890 in order to maintain artificially high prices.
 In total, 29 companies and 45 executives would be convicted.
-Subsequent parliamentary inquiries revealed that "white-collar crime" was by far the most costly form of crime for the United States' finances.
+Subsequent Congressional inquiries revealed that "white-collar crime" was by far the most costly form of crime for the United States' finances.

-GE is a multinational conglomerate headquartered in Boston, Massachusetts.
-However its main offices are located at 30 Rockefeller Plaza at Rockefeller Center in New York City, known now as the Comcast Building.
+GE was a multinational conglomerate headquartered in Boston, Massachusetts.
+However its main offices were located at 30 Rockefeller Plaza at Rockefeller Center in New York City, known now as the Comcast Building.
 It was formerly known as the GE Building for the prominent GE logo on the roof; NBC's headquarters and main studios are also located in the building.
 Through its RCA subsidiary, it has been associated with the center since its construction in the 1930s.
 GE moved its corporate headquarters from the GE Building on Lexington Avenue to Fairfield, Connecticut in 1974.
 In 2016, GE announced a move to the South Boston Waterfront neighborhood of Boston, Massachusetts, partly as a result of an incentive package provide by state and city governments.
 The first group of workers arrived in the summer of 2016, and the full move will be completed by 2018.
 Due to poor financial performance and corporate downsizing, GE sold the land it planned to build its new headquarters building on, instead choosing to occupy neighboring leased buildings.

 GE's tax return is the largest return filed in the United States; the 2005 return was approximately 24,000 pages when printed out, and 237 megabytes when submitted electronically.
 As of 2011, the company spent more on U.S. lobbying than any other company.